MiniFate/MiniFate/chapters/aspects_and_fate_points.md

 story Aspect.
 Reversing that effect destroys the Aspect.

-Story Aspects can be introduced by the GM to help set a scene; for example, it may bear noting that **It's Raining** or that **Everyone Seems On-Edge**.
+Story Aspects can be introduced by the GM to help set a scene; for example, it may bear noting that **It's Raining Hard** or that **Everyone Seems On-Edge**.
 They can also be created as a result of skill rolls during gameplay.
 Quenching a campfire can create **Pitch Blackness**; wrestling someone to the ground creates **Grappled**.

 The destruction of Aspects is similar.
 They can be destroyed manually by